hashicorp/terraform-guides/operations/automation-script/README.md

 1. `cd operations/automation-script`
 1. Make sure [python](https://www.python.org/downloads/) is installed on your machine and in your path since the script uses python to parse JSON documents returned by the Terraform Enterprise REST API.

+## Using with Private Terraform Enteprise Server using private CA
+If you use this script with a Private Terraform Enterprise (PTFE) server that uses a private CA instead of a public CA, you will need to ensure that the curl commands run by the script will trust the private CA.  There are several ways to do this.
+The first is easiest for enabling the automation script to run, but it only affects curl.
+The second and third are useful for using the Terraform and TFE CLIs against your PTFE server.
+The third is a permanent solution.
+1. `export  CURL_CA_BUNDLE=<path_to_ca_bundle>`
+1. Export the Golang SSL_CERT_FILE and/or SSL_CERT_DIR environment variables.
+For instance, you could set the first of these to the same CA bundle used in option 1.
+1. Copy your certificate bundle to /etc/pki/ca-trust/source/anchors and then run `update-ca-trust extract`.

 ## Instructions
 Follow these instructions to run the script with the included main.tf and variables.csv files: